stanford-rc/www.sherlock.stanford.edu/src/docs/concepts.md

-:fontawesome-solid-xmark:{ .chk_no } **running permanent services**: permanent processes such as web servers or databases can only run on owner nodes through the scheduler, using [recurring][url_recurring] or [persistent][url_persistent].
-Purchasing compute nodes on Sherlock does not provide a way to run anything that couldn't run on publicly-available nodes.
+:fontawesome-solid-xmark:{ .chk_no } **running permanent services**: permanent processes such as web servers or databases can only run on owner nodes through the scheduler, using [recurring][url_recurring] or [persistent][url_persistent] jobs.
+Purchasing compute nodes on Sherlock does not provide a way to run anything that couldn't run on freely-available nodes.

 :fontawesome-solid-xmark:{ .chk_no } **direct network connectivity**: owners' nodes are connected to the Sherlock's internal network and are not directly